 F1.
-Percentage of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2014 who fit the following categories:
+Percentage of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2015 who fit the following categories:

-First-Time, First-Year (Freshman) Students All Students Percent who are from out of state (exclude international/ nonresident aliens) 21% 19% Percent of men who join fraternities 0% 0% Percent of women who join sororities 0% 0% Percent who live in college-owned, -operated, or -affiliated housing 97% 77% Percent who live off campus or commute 3% 23% Percent of students age 25 and older 0% 1% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 20 Notes: Based upon students' state of residence at time of a admission.
-The percent represents the pro oportion of out-of-
+First-Time, First-Year (Freshman) Students All Degree- Seeking Undergraduates Percent who are from out of state (exclude international/ nonresident aliens) 19% 19% Percent of men who join fraternities 0% 0% Percent of women who join sororities 0% 0% Percent who live in college-owned, -operated, or -affiliated housing 98% 76% Percent who live off campus or commute 2% 24% Percent of students age 25 and older 0% 2% Average age of full-time students 18 20 Average age of all students (full- and part-time) 18 20 Notes: 1 Based upon students' state of residence at time the proportion of out-ofstate students in the cohort excluding all international/nonresident aliens.